THE ROLE OF INFORMATION AND COMMUNICATION TECHNOLOGY AND SOCIAL MEDIA IN ELECTIONS

-The 22nd ACEEEO Conference should be therefore a forum where achievements of electoral management bodies in the application of modern techniques and technologies supporting their work; technological challenges faced by the organizers of elections, but also their responsibility for ensuring the security of information tools applied as well as the reliability and transparency of information procedures will be presented.
+The 22nd ACEEEO Conference was therefore a forum where achievements of electoral management bodies in the application of modern techniques and technologies supporting their work; technological challenges faced by the organizers of elections, but also their responsibility for ensuring the security of information tools applied as well as the reliability and transparency of information procedures was presented.

 II.
 "THE CHALLENGES OF THE SOCIAL MEDIA DEVELOPMENT IN ELECTION MATTERS"

 How do young people get information on the world around them, politics, news - and on elections?
 Ten years ago, the answer to that question would have been enumeration of traditional communication tools as posters, leaflets, press advertisements and TV spots.
 However, in the last decade the appearance and swift spread of social media tools changed our concept on forms of communication.

 Application and use of Instant Messaging (Skype, MSN Messanger, Gadu-Gadu in Poland etc.) and social networking (Facebook, Twitter, Bebo, etc.) mean new challenges that also electoral stakeholders should face.